Psychotherapy For Depression

 Depression may not be a wasted detour but is often a time of incubation, a time of quiet change from which people burst forth with new life.

 Richard Bloom, mft, is a psychotherapist with over 40 years experience helping individuals and couples.
-He has offices in Santa Rosa and Berkeley.

 For more information or to schedule an appointment call: 707-665-0846.